lucasbecker-dev/asynchronous-data-retrieval/README.md

-# Coders Campus Assignment 8
+# Asynchronous Data Retrieval

-Asynchronous Data Retrieval -- Implement asynchronous code to fetch data from a file.
+Use a Java thread pool to implement asynchronous code to fetch data from a file.
 Fetch numbers asynchronously and determine the frequency of each unique number in the data.